ktorio/ktor-samples/feature/sessions/README.md

 ./gradlew sessions:run
 ```

-This document has been written for Ktor 0.9.1

 ## Transfer using Cookies or Custom Headers

 You can either use cookies or custom HTTP headers for sessions.
 The code is roughly the same but you have to